Jue-Edin/elagnitram/README.md

 # elagnitram

-This is the submission to SIAG/FME Code Quest 2023 by our team, "elagnitram".
+This submission is made by our team, "elagnitram", for the SIAG/FME Code Quest 2023.
+Results are based on tests conducted on MacOS with an M1 chip and may vary on other systems.
+This submission is for competition purposes only.

 ### Gradient Descent Implementation